Trust Central Team

 Lucy joined the Trust in 2022 as an ICT apprentice.
 After successfully completing her apprenticeship with a distinction, she progressed to a full-time role within the ICT team.
 Based primarily at Park High School, Lucy provides responsive and effective support to both staff and students, ensuring day-to-day IT operations run smoothly and efficiently

-Katie Atherton – Partnerships Director
+Katie Atherton – Director of Professional Development

 Helen Whitaker – Head of Governance